-Configuring Rate Control 6.3
+Configuring Rate Control (only for certain devices) 5.3

 Rate Control enables you to control the traffic rate for the specific packets on each port to manage your network.

 Choose the menu Network > Switch > Rate Control to load the following page.